 My 22,000km Breaking the Cycle expedition across Africa in 2009/2010 was an opportunity to explore the causes and effects of extreme poverty.
 During my journey, while inspired by the amazing cultural diversity and stunning landscapes, I was also deeply affected by many of the situations I was exposed to.
 I came away feeling empowered to make a difference to at least one of the issues I learned so much about.

-I have chosen to join the fight against HIV/AIDs in Africa by raising funds and awareness during my new challenge Breaking the Cycle South Pole.
+As well as supporting education, I have chosen to join the fight against HIV/AIDs in Africa by raising funds and awareness during my new challenge Breaking the Cycle South Pole.
 I am working with (RED) and CHARITY MILES.
 100% of money raised will be directed by THE GLOBAL FUND to specific projects in Africa.

 Photo by Zdenek Kratky